COCPORN/OCore/README.md

 Features (partially to come, look at this as a TODO list in no particular order):

 - Service publishing (cluster boundaries defined over HTTP) _Partially working_
   - Service Client
 - Event aggregation (based on Orleans streams)
 - Authentication
   - User accounts with optional tenancy
   - API keys
     - Resource bound
     - Rate limiting
 - Authorization
 - Multi tenancy
 - Rich entities (Grain subclassing to add more information in backing store)
   - Collection querying (for select backends)
 - Data entities
   - Key strategies
     - Identity
     - Tenant
       - Prefixed
       - Combined (as in Guid combine)
       - Sorted
   - HTTP exposure
   - Auto CRUD
   - Subscription over SignalR
-    - Identity access control (automap authentication token to account id)
+  - Identity access control (automap authentication ken to account id)
   - Sandboxing ("sandbox on account ID", etc)
   - Projected data entities (customer profile should become "contact", for instance)
 - Audited entities
 - Data polling
 - Idempotent actions
 - OpenAPI support with autoculling of resources

-# Motivation
+## Motivation

 Programming is fun.
 Plumbing is not.

-# Setup
+## Setup

-## Development
+### Development

 Look at the sample for an example to setup OCore quickly using default configuration which means: